 Tips for Lowering Your Tax Bill

 - Consider working with a financial advisor to save the most during tax time.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Be better prepared for tax season by keeping a checklist of what you’ll need in order to file your return.
 This may include proof of income, expenses, losses and more.
 A good financial record every year may help reduce stress during tax season.